dokku/dokku-mongo/README.md

 dokku mongo:connect lollipop
 ```

-### enter or run a command in a running mongo service container
+### enter or run a command in a running MongoDB service container

 ```shell
 # usage